One-dimensional topology and topolectrics of nonsymmorphic Kramers degenerate systems: Topolectric circuit realization of nonsymmorphic models

-where $J_{ab}(\omega)$ is the circuit Laplacian.
-The circuit Laplacian can be related to position-space tight-binding Hamiltonians $\mathcal{H}$ via the relation $J_{ab}(\omega)=i\omega H_{ab}(\omega)$, or, in $k$-space, as $J_{ab}(k)=i\omega H_{ab}(k)$.
+\end{widetext} where $J_{mn}(\omega)$ is the circuit Laplacian.
+If the circuit Laplacian is at its resonant frequency, with respect to the intended model, then it can be related to the position-space tight-binding Hamiltonian $\mathcal{H}$ via the relation $J_{mn}(\omega)=i\omega \mathcal{H}_{mn}(\omega)$, or, in $k$-space, as $J_{mn}(k)=i\omega H_{mn}(k)$.
 The topological equivalence of the circuit to the tight-binding Hamiltonian is confirmed by the experimentally measurable quantity of impedance under an applied current \cite{dong21}.
-We inject an incoming current $I_a(\omega)$ into node $a$, resulting in an outgoing current $I_b(\omega)=I_a(\omega)$ at node $b$.
+We inject an incoming current $I_m(\omega)$ into node $m$, resulting in an outgoing current $I_n(\omega)=I_m(\omega)$ at node $n$.
 The voltage difference between these two nodes then defines the two-point impedance as

-where we have diagonalized the circuit Laplacian to obtain eigenvalues $j_n$ and corresponding eigenmodes with components $\psi_{n,a}$ at node $a$.
-When at least one eigenvalue $j_n$ is small, $Z_{ab}$ diverges provided that $\psi_{n,a}\neq\psi_{n,b}$.
+where we have diagonalized the circuit Laplacian to obtain eigenvalues $j_p$ and corresponding eigenmodes with components $\psi_{p,m}$ at node $m$.
+When at least one eigenvalue $j_p$ is small, $Z_{mn}$ diverges provided that $\psi_{p,m}\neq\psi_{p,n}$.
 Therefore, edge states, MZM, and solitons may be detected by measuring the two-point impedance.

+We note that, throughout this section, we use component values that may be physically unrealizable experimentally, e.g., unrealistically large capacitances.
+This choice is only for numerical simplicity, and values may be scaled where appropriate.
+By scaling all linear components (for fixed resistance) we identically scale the eigenvalues of the circuit Laplacian, which inversely scales the impedance magnitude, Eq.~(\ref{2PI}).
+In general, this will only effect the absolute magnitude of the impedance peaks, with the underlying physics remaining unaffected.